 All pupils in our Prep School study French twice a week and in our 11s and 12s, they also benefit from regular one to one sessions with our French assistants.

-Pupils in our 8s and 9s are taught in mixed ability groups and the focus is on developing/fostering and nurturing their interest in the subject, developing a good pronunciation and a good ear, learning common words and specific vocabulary related to topics such as animals, family members, the house or leisure activities while developing an awareness of basic grammar rules.
+Pupils in our 8s and 9s are taught in Forms and the focus is on developing/fostering and nurturing their interest in the subject, developing a good pronunciation and a good ear, learning common words and specific vocabulary related to topics such as animals, family members, the house or leisure activities while developing an awareness of basic grammar rules.
 Learning activities are varied and may include learning songs, poems, playing games as well as taking part in role plays or doing projects, listening and reading exercises as well as written practice.

 Our bilingual French speakers attend a weekly French lesson where French is taught at native speakers’ level.